Social Justice Coalition (2014)

-The Social Justice Coalition – also translated as the Social Justice Alliance – is a leftist electoral alliance in Egypt called for by the National Association for Change; it will compete in the 2015 Egyptian parliamentary election.
-The coalition has expanded to 27 different parties and movements.
+The Social Justice Coalition, also translated as the Social Justice Alliance, was a leftist electoral alliance in Egypt called for by the National Association for Change; it would have competed in the 2015 Egyptian parliamentary election.

+History

+The alliance was formed in July 2014 and later expanded to 27 different parties and movements.
 The Egyptian Communist Party, the Equality and Development Party and the Quiver Party left the alliance.